Say Hello to Android O and Unveil the Updates

 4. Notification Dots

-Unlike iOS, Android O doesn’t screams to tell you how many alerts are pending but does a smart job through notification dots which when pressed pops out the notification at a glance without having to open the app.
+Unlike iOS, Android O doesn’t scream to tell you how many alerts are pending but does a smart job through notification dots which, when pressed, pop out notifications at a glance without having to open the app, an improvement that builds on earlier Android Nougat updates.

 5. New Emoji